JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 <header class = "exercise-header">Exercise:</header><p>
 ```

-In the section above, we defined the addition for all subtypes of the `Currency`.
+In the section above, we defined the addition for all subtypes of `Currency`.
 We also told the broadcasting system in Julia to treat all subtypes of the `Currency` as scalars.
-Follow the same pattern and define all following operations: `-`, `*`, `/`.
+Follow the same pattern and define the following operations: `-`, `*`, `/`.

-**Hint:** Define only the operations that make sense.
-For example, It makes sense to multiply `1 €` by 2 and get `2 €`.
+**Hint:** Define only operations that make sense.
+For example, it makes sense to multiply `1 €` by 2 to get `2 €`.
 But it does not make sense to multiply `1 €` by `2 €`.

 ```@raw html
 </p></div>